 You are not left alone here, we provide guidance on industry standards and liaise between families for you.

 Your Own Wages

-You can pick a fee for standard hours between 8am-6pm, and a non-standard hourly rate after 6pm or on weekends and public holiday’s.
+You can pick a fee for standard hours (within our set range) between 8am-6pm, and a non-standard hourly rate after 6pm or on weekends and public holiday’s.

 the Family/s You Work With